Thank you for your support San Antonio!

 Our mission is to be HEADS ABOVE THE REST and provide helmets to families in need throughout San Antonio.

 Ian's Foundation was formed in memory of Ian Fincke to advance the safety and welfare of San Antonio's youth.
 To date over 6,900 helmets have been distributed in Ian's memory.
 Despite COVID-19, Ian's Foundation is still making a difference.
-Over 2,200 helmets have already been distributed to schools and youth programs in 2021, and an additional 830 helmets were distributed in 2022.
+Over 3,700 helmets were distributed to schools and youth programs in 2021, and an additional 830 helmets were distributed in 2022.

 Ian’s death was the result of a traumatic brain injury sustained during a skateboarding accident.
 We are passionate about preventing accidental trauma injuries in San Antonio.

 Commit to Wearing a Helmet every time you are on a bicycle, scooter, roller skates, roller blades, and skateboards